davincecode/davincecode/README.md

 😜 Fun fact:<br />

-I am a fine art wedding photographer and cinematographer during weekends and an electrician during daytime.
+I am also a fine art wedding photographer and cinematographer during weekends and an electrician during daytime.
 <br /><br /><hr />